coreos/docs/kubernetes/service-dependencies.md

       containerPort: 6379
 ```

-We can complete the exercise by copying the above into a file `redis.yaml` and begin create that service and pod.
+We can complete the exercise by copying the above into a file `redis.yaml` and create that service and pod:

 ```
 $ kubectl create -f redis.yaml